 The Chief Executive Officer's compensation levels are determined after performance evaluations based on published and commissioned compensation studies, the Chief Executive Officer's demonstrated abilities and contributions to the success of the Company, and the overall results of Company operations.

-The Board of Directors has periodically increased Mr. Fifer's compensation based on analyses of competitive compensation as discussed above.
+The Board of Directors may periodically increase Mr. Killoy's compensation based on analyses of competitive compensation as discussed above.

 What are the Company's Governance Practices Regarding Compensation?